‘Wild Mountain Thyme’ review: Romance is lost amid inconsistent storytelling

 Wild Mountain Thyme is a wildly imbalanced ride from start to finish.
-It begins with scenic views of Ireland, gorgeous green meadows settling into the foreground of a serene countryside.
+It begins with scenic views of Ireland: gorgeous green meadows settling into the foreground of a serene countryside.
 The calmness is quickly interrupted by a voiceover from Christopher Walken’s Tony Reilly, who brings the audience into the story before abruptly announcing that he’s dead.
 It’s somewhat jarring and confusing amid the camera’s appreciation of the picturesque setting.
-Suffice it to say that John Patrick Shanley’s film gets even more jumbled after that despite a charming performance from Emily Blunt.
+Suffice it to say, John Patrick Shanley’s film gets even more jumbled after that, despite a charming performance from Emily Blunt.

 Blunt is the standout here, bringing a beguiling, daring energy to her performance despite the clunky dialogue and occasionally disappearing Irish accent.
 She and Dornan also have a fair amount of chemistry that is not showcased enough since they spend a large portion of the movie apart.
 Walken’s casting, however, is a complete misfire and it’s difficult to understand the thought process behind his inclusion.